 Hands-on practice, and research projects, will take place mostly within the reserve’s forest, which is rich in botanical diversity, bird life, insects and amphibians and reptiles, and is densely populated with Mantled Howler Monkeys (Alouatta palliata) … they might even be the subjects for your final project!
 Additional fieldwork will be conducted in the surrounding countryside, where the Ceiba Foundation is collaborating with many land owners to achieve regional conservation goals.

 The field course concludes with a group research project that you and your fellow students will design and implement.
 This project will may focus on questions of ecology, distribution of species, assessment of risks, or you may choose to work with Ceiba or one of our partners to fulfill a pressing conservation GIS need of theirs, such as mapping new reserves, creating trail maps to ecotourism destinations, or advanced analyses like watershed delineation, hotspot mapping, and more.

 Along the way, course participants will learn about tropical ecology, sustainable land management, and have ample opportunity to interact with local community members, with whom Ceiba has a long and productive relationship.
 If you speak Spanish, conversations with staff and locals will be a great way to practice!
 If you don’t speak Spanish, don’t worry!
 All lectures will be given in English, and you can easily get by without learning more than “Hola” and “Gracias”.
+The deadline for the Summer 2019 course is Friday, March 1st.
 Apply now!
 (UW-Madison)